Neuroscience of Fear

 This course examines neuroscience with a molecular approach.
 Humans share brain structures controlling the fear response with other mammals, birds, and reptiles.
 These structures have been evolutionarily preserved because fear helps protect us from danger, injury, and death.
 Although we are now further removed from the dangerous elements of nature, our primal fear instincts remain.
 We will examine the neurobiological, psychological, as well as evolutionary aspects of the fear response, and consider how it ties into decision-making in our everyday lives.
 We will examine this set of issues from a multidisciplinary perspective, synthesizing recent work from the fields of biology, psychology, neuroscience, and philosophy.

 Upon completion of the course students will be able to:

-- Explain functioning of the brain in general terms, in particular with respect to the fear system
+- Explain functioning of the brain in general terms, in particular with respect to fear (and emotion) processing

 - Describe several theories and concepts of emotion, especially fear

 - Identify fear in an evolutionary, biological, philosophical, and psychological sense

 - Discuss the influence of fear in everyday life as well as how fear is a component of several common dysfunctional behaviors